ezrantn/goseed/README.md

 # goseed - database seeder

-goseed is a library to seed random data into a PostgreSQL database using models and `faker`-generated values for testing, development, or prototyping.
+goseed is a library to seed random data into a database using models and `faker`-generated values for testing, development, or prototyping.

 ## Installation